doubledutch/ProjectPika/work_list.md

 There is a current pull request for a simple LRU based page replacement algorithm - extend this to include a LRU 2Q algorithm.

 The current implementation can fail if it is stopped in the middle of a write.
 The plan for this is to implement a write ahead log with checkpoints.

-There are serious issues with page overflows - this is a high priority issue to debug!

 Add support for null values, timestamps and bignums!